 This approach aligns with the inherent appeal of property investing, which is often the speed at which it can deliver capital growth.
 Amongst other asset classes, achieving growth is typically a longer-term ambition; rapid capital growth is an elusive goal.

 To conclude, last week's Budget provided mixed news for SME homebuilders.
-There were a lot of commitments that appeared positive, but only time will tell whether these materialise and truly help the smaller housebuilders do what they do best - build much needed homes on foundations of strong, local knowledge.
+There were a lot of commitments that appeared positive, but only time will tell whether these materialise and truly help the smaller housebuilders do what they do best - build much-needed homes on foundations of strong, local knowledge.

 From a property investor's perspective, this was more positive.
 More homes are needed, and the Government is providing support to ensure this happens, opening up the potential for more property investment opportunities than we've seen before.